2023 Summit Program Development Well Along

 Please visit Fortisinc.com for information on Delivering a Clean Energy Future.

-During the Fall, the Board held an in-person meeting on October 4th and 5th in Kelowna and a video-conference call on November 23rd.
-The next meeting is scheduled to be held on Tuesday, January 11, 2022 by video-conference call.
+During the Fall, the Board held a video conference call on October 18th and an in-person meeting in Kamloops on November 22nd.
+The next meeting is scheduled to be held via video conference on January 10, 2023.